kgroveshok/z80-homebrew/WORD-LIST.md

  SPII ( u1 -- ) Get a byte from SPI device u2 | WIP

+ AT? ( -- r c )  Push to stack the current position of the next print | TODO

  SPACES ( u -- str )  A string of u spaces is pushed onto the stack | TO TEST